animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 ## <a id="gemfiretemplate"></a>GemfireTemplate

-As with many other high-level abstractions provided by Spring, Spring Data for GemFire provides a **template** to simplify GemFire data access operations.
+As with many other high-level abstractions provided by Spring, Spring Data for VMware GemFire provides a **template** to simplify GemFire data access operations.
 The class provides several methods containing common Region operations, but also provides the capability to **execute** code against native GemFire APIs without having to deal with